 Originally, the word 'strongman' was used to describe militant leaders who’d keep command by their sheer force of will, rather than raw physical strength or other less savoury methods.
 It was only later, during the mid 19th century, that the word became linked to circus acts, striped bodysuits, handlebar moustaches and specific forms of strength athletics.

-Photo from Wikimedia, Creative Commons, by Pahari Sahib
+Photo from Wikimedia, Creative Commons, by Pahari Sahib.
+No edits made.

 The modern-day strongman, however, is a phenomenon we’re more accustomed to seeing in films and advertising than on the battlefield.
 The word has come to symbolise a man who competes in what Icelanders call Aflraunir ('tests of strength') as opposed to Kraftlyftingar (power- and weight lifting).